CS-300 / 6 credits

 Expected student activities

-• Attend the lectures in order to ask questions and interact with the professor
+• Attend the lectures to ask questions and interact with the professor

 • Attend the exercises session to solve and discuss exercises about the recently taught material

-• Work on a team project which covers the practical side of the course, e.g. build a key component of an OS or build an application for using a database system
+• Complete a team project that covers the practical side of the course, e.g., build a set of key components in a DBMS

 • Take a midterm and a final exam